PyConColombia/website-2018/README.md

 There are 2 branches, `develop` and `production`.

 ## Develop
-Default branch is develop and is deployed with Heroku to http://staging.pycon.co
+Default branch is develop and is deployed with gh-pages via Lektor to http://staging.pycon.co

 ## Production
-After test have been carried out by the QA Team, the changes from `develop` will be merged in `production` and deployed with Heroku to http://pycon.co and http://2018.pycon.co
+After test have been carried out by the QA Team, the changes from `develop` will be merged in `production` and deployed gh-pages via Lektor to http://pycon.co and http://2018.pycon.co

 # Run locally (Unix)